Abedoy/Homework-Grading-System/README.md

 # Homework-Grading-System
 * School project involving 14 other students.
-Writting mostly in java.
+Written mostly in java.